simoninireland/epydemic/doc/percolate.rst

 The probability that an edge is retained is given by an experimental parameter.

-.. autoattribute :: Percolate.T
+.. autoattribute:: Percolate.T

 Given this, the percolation process itself simply registers edges as either occupied or unoccupied.
 It then executes an action for each of these sets.

-.. automethod :: Percolate.percolate
+.. automethod:: Percolate.percolate

 Actions